 James Choung is vice president of strategy and innovation for InterVarsity Christian Fellowship/USA.
 He has been in campus ministry for over twenty years and previously served as InterVarsity's national director of evangelism.
-He is the author of True Story and Real Life, and he speaks frequently at campuses, churches, and conferences.
-He previously served on the pastoral staff of a Boston-area urban church plant, a megachurch in Seoul, and a house church in Los Angeles.
+He is also the author of Real Life and coauthor of Longing for Revival.

 David A. deSilva (PhD, Emory University) is Trustees' Distinguished Professor of New Testament and Greek at Ashland Theological Seminary in Ashland, Ohio.
 He is the author of over twenty-five books including An Introduction to the New Testament; Day of Atonement; Unholy Allegiances; The Jewish Teachers of Jesus, James, and Jude; Introducing the Apocrypha; and Perseverance in Gratitude.
 He is also an ordained elder in the Florida Conference of the United Methodist Church.

 Makoto Fujimura is an internationally renowned artist, writer, and speaker who serves as the director of Fuller Theological Seminary's Brehm Center for Worship, Theology, and the Arts.
 He is also the founder of the International Arts Movement and served as a presidential appointee to the National Council on the Arts from 2003 to 2009.
 His books include Refractions: A Journey of Faith, Art and Culture and Silence and Beauty.

 Tracey Gee is a leadership coach with over twenty years of ministry experiences.
 She designs training courses and provides coaching for a wide variety of groups and individuals, and serves as a fellow for Fuller Seminary's Center for Missional and Spiritual Formation.
 She is the coeditor of More Than Serving Tea: Asian-American Women on Expectations, Relationships, Leadership, and Faith.